robertialenti/Bike-Share/README.md

 - Environment Canada, Daily Weather in Montreal: https://climate.weather.gc.ca/climate_data/daily_data_e.html?StationID=51157

 ## Code
 Code for the project is written entirely in Python and separated into 8 sections.
 I run the code primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.
 I recommend storing the code in a folder called `code`.
-To run the code without modification, store the ride-level data in year-specific folders in `data/ridership`, the City of Montreal's geocoded bike network in `data/rev`, and weather data from Environment Canada in `data/weather`.
-In the same directory, create empty folders called `figures` and `output` to collect results.
+To run the code without modification, store the ride-level data in year-specific folders in `data/ridership`, geocoded bike network data from the City of Montreal in `data/rev`, and weather data from Environment Canada in `data/weather`.
+In the same project directory, create empty folders called `figures` and `output` to collect results.

 ### 1. Preliminaries
 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.